codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 ---

-Installing the runtime, installs the Codefresh platform, comprising Argo project components and Codefresh-specific components.
+Install the hybrid runtime on your K8s cluster.
+Installing the hybrid runtime installs Argo-project and Codefresh-specific components.
 The Argo Project is an enterprise-supported version of the Argo CD components, derived from a conformed fork of the Argo ecosystem.

-### About runtime installation
+### About hybrid runtime installation
-Installing a runtime includes installing the:
+Installing a hybrid runtime includes installing the:
 1. Codefresh CLI.
-2. Codefresh runtime from the CLI in a specific namespace on your cluster.
+2. Codefresh hybrid runtime from the CLI in a specific namespace on your cluster.
-  Every runtime installation makes commits to two Git repos:
+  Every hybrid runtime installation makes commits to two Git repos:
    * Runtime installation repo: The installation repo that manages the runtime itself with Argo CD.
 If the repo URL you provide does not exist, the runtime creates it automatically.
    * Git Source repo: Created automatically during runtime installation.
 The repo with the demo resources required for the sample `Hello World` pipelines we provide.
+   * Shared configuration repo: A repository that stores configuration manifests shared across runtimes.

 ### Before you begin
-A runtime requires a Git token for authentication to the Git installation repository.
+A hybrid runtime requires a Git token for authentication to the Git installation repository.
 Have your GitHub Personal Authentication Token (PAT) ready with a valid expiration date and access permissions:
 * Expiration: Either the default of 30 days or any duration you consider logical.
 * Access scopes: Set to `repo` and `admin-repo.hook`